XistenceImaginations/sv-components/README.md

-# Grid component (for Svelte)

-This is a lab-project to create a grid component using Svelte.
-It is based on the boilerplate-svelte-sass-pug project.
+# Svelte Component Library

+This is a lab-project for mess around with components created with [Svelte](https://svelte.dev/).
+This is subject to change, not ment for production code or environment and has so no support from my side for such things.
+It is more ment to be an example (one of many) how to do things in [Svelte](https://svelte.dev/).
+This project is based on a very plain [Svelte](https://svelte.dev/), in combination with [Pug](https://pugjs.org/api/getting-started.html) and [SCSS/SASS](https://sass-lang.com/).

 Demo-Page:
 > https://xistenceimaginations.github.io/sv-components/